tillitis/tillitis-key1/README.md

 its security-critical operations.

-What makes the Tillitis Key 1 security token unique is that it doesn’t verify applications, it measures them, before running them on its open hardware security processor.
+What makes the Tillitis Key 1 security token unique is that it doesn’t verify applications, it measures them (hashes a digest over the binary), before running them on its open hardware security processor.

 Each security token contains a Unique Device Secret (UDS), which together with an application measurement, and an optional